What is congenital athymia?

 Important Safety Information

-These are not all of the possible side effects of RETHYMIC.
+These are not all the possible side effects of RETHYMIC.
 Talk to your child’s doctor about any side effect that bothers your child or does not go away.

 You are encouraged to report side effects to the FDA at 1-800-FDA-1088 or www.fda.gov/safety/medwatch.